mct214/cs361MicroserviceA/README.md

 node index
 ```

-Once there, check localhost:3000 to see the download button.
+Once there, drag 'index.html' into a browser window to see the download button.
 Click on the download button to download the image specified in the code.

 **Example request**